Martin Luther King, Jr. Advancing One Community Awards

 - Record of demonstrated commitment to improving the campus climate for members of underrepresented groups; must be an organization in good standing with the Student Activities Center.

-Nominations: Nominations should include the following:
+Nominations: Nominations should be submitted here and include the following:

 - a nomination letter of no more than two pages